 Build, Test, Iterate and then Launch.
-Research Sprint is about how testing an idea viability without the waste of launching.
+Design Sprint is about how testing an idea viability without the waste of launching.

-A research sprint will establish accurate answers to your product value.
+A Design sprint will establish accurate answers to your product value.

-The SAY Digital Research Sprint Framework is at the very foundation of our process.
+The SAY Digital Design Sprint Framework is at the very foundation of our process.

 It is split into 6 main phases of development :